DataDog/opentelemetry-examples/apps/kafka-metrics/README.md

 # Kafka Metrics

-This project consists of a Java Producer and Consumer, a kafka broker, a zookeeper instance and the OpenTelemetry Collector.
+This project consists of a Java Producer and Consumer, a kafka broker, a zookeeper instance and the OpenTelemetry Collector and JMX Metrics Gatherer.

 The Producer produces messages to topic orders, which the consumer consumes.
 The producer outputs the order ID it produced, and the consumer outputs the order ID it consumed, e.g.
 ```